robertdfrench/rusty-doors/doors/README.md

 Rust.
 It exposes the native doors API verbatim, and also provides some moderately safer abstractions.

+## What are Doors?
+A *door* is a file-like mechanism for interprocess communication, not unlike a named pipe or a UNIX Domain Socket.
+Client programs can invoke functions (called *server procedures*) in door servers if the door server has made a door available on the filesystem.

+A *server procedure* is a function within the door server program that has a special, predefined signature.
+It is the entrypoint for the thread that is created (or awoken) to handle a client's door invocation.

+A *door server* is a process that has created a *door* from one of its *server procedures*.

 ## Acknowledgements
 * The social media preview image is due to [Jim Choate][4] under the